vignettes/technicalities.Rmd

 individual species available in the TAXA

-corresponding fossil taxon.
-When all the fossil taxa are identified at
+table with their corresponding fossil taxon.
+When all the fossil taxa

-with one row per taxon (see for instance the row corresponding to
+simple data frame with one row per taxon (see for instance the row

-taxa are most often identified at a lower taxonomic resolution
+However, fossil taxa are most often identified at a lower taxonomic

-(sub-genus, genus, sub-family, family).
-These varying levels of
+resolution (sub-genus, genus, sub-family, family).
+These varying levels

 file to link